alioh/Saudi-Districts-Dataset/README.md

 You can submit your ideas or edits to this dataset.
 We will review it and approve it.

 ## Use:

-Feel free to use the dataset as long as you credit the authors.
+Feel free to use the dataset **as long as you credit the authors**.